JeremyBYU/polylidar/src_docs/install_instructions.rst

 This means that the triangulation can be incorrect when points are nearly colinear or cocircular.
 A library developed by Jonathan Richard Shewchuk provides very fast adaptive precision floating point arithmetic for `geometric predicates <https://www.cs.cmu.edu/~quake/robust.html>`_.
 This library is released in the public domain and an updated version of it is maintained at this `repository <https://github.com/danshapero/predicates>`_.
 I have included this source code in the folder ``polylidar/predicates`` .

 If you desire to have robust geometric predicates built into Delaunator you must build with the CMake option.
-For example ``cmake .. -DCMAKE_BUILD_TYPE=Release -DFETCHCONTENT_QUIET=OFF -DPL_USE_ROBUST_PREDICATES=ONE``.
+For example ``cmake .. -DCMAKE_BUILD_TYPE=Release -DFETCHCONTENT_QUIET=OFF -DPL_USE_ROBUST_PREDICATES=ON``.